viccic/Thesis_Victoria_Tsalapati/README.md

 ## MBE Time Series Generator (for clear-sky, cloudy and intermediate sky conditions):
 It processes the range of hours of a list the csv files of sensor data and of simulated data of clear-sky, cloudy and intermediate sky conditions and prints the MBE values for each sky condition and returns a png file of the MBE Time Series.
+CSV files should include first the column with dates and second the column with values.